beginaid/ComplexNMF/README.md

 ## NMF
 First, please prepare the spectrogram whose type is ndarray.
-Also, prepare the initial values of basis matrix, which is fixed through the overall irerations.
+Also, prepare the initial values of the basis matrix, which is fixed through the overall iterations.
 Note that the number of frequency bins must be the same number between the spectrogram and the initial values.

 <br>